 Upon the request of defense counsel, government counsel shall:

 A list of such evidence shall be prepared and signed by all counsel.
-Copies of the items which have been disclosed shall be initialed or otherwise marked.
+Copies of the items disclosed shall be initialed or otherwise marked.

 B. DISCLOSURE DECLINED

-If, in the judgment of government counsel, it would be detrimental to the government's interests to make any of the disclosures set forth in the paragraph above, the government shall file a motion within the ten-day period seeking relief from this Order and setting forth the specific reasons therefore.
+If, in the judgment of government counsel, it would be detrimental to the government's interests to make any of the disclosures set forth in the paragraph above, the government shall file a motion within the ten-day period outlined in the Court's Scheduling Order seeking relief from this requirement and setting forth the specific reasons therefore.

 C. CONTINUING DUTY